Bodo-inc/Bodo-examples/examples/tpch/README.md

 - If using S3 bucket, install `s3fs` and add your AWS credentials.

 ## Bodo

 ### Installation

 Follow the intstructions [here](https://docs.bodo.ai/latest/source/installation_and_setup/index.html).

+For best performance we also recommend using Intel-MPI and EFA Network Interfaces (on AWS) as described [here](https://docs.bodo.ai/latest/source/installation_and_setup/recommended_tools.html#).

 ### Running queries

-To run the Bodo queries, we used Intel-MPI and EFA as described [here](https://docs.bodo.ai/latest/source/installation_and_setup/recommended_tools.html#)
+Use

 `mpiexec -n N python bodo_queries.py --folder folder_path`